Abhra1980/RAG_SQLDB/README.md

 # Natural Language to SQL Query Generator

 This project enables users to convert natural language questions into SQL queries, execute them on a connected database, and visualize the results.
-It leverages a large language model (LLM) API to translate user questions into SQL, introspects the database schema for accurate query generation, and supports result visualization.
+It leverages a large language model (LLM) API to translate user questions into SQL, introspects the database schema for accurate query generation

 ## Features